dkirkby/raccoon/README.md

 This produces the following plot, with YELLOW = bus idle, GREEN = valid frames, RED = errors:
 ![overview example](https://github.com/dkirkby/raccoon/blob/master/img/overview.png?raw=true)

 To show details, zoom in on specific buses and a narrow time interval using `Session.detail(names, tstart, tstop)`.
-Use optional arguments to control what information is displayed.
+Use optional format argument to control what information is displayed.
 For example:
 ```
 PowerDown.detail('CAN11', 136.54, 136.70);
 ```